tedjh/tedjh.github.io/index.md

 * **Hopf Algebras and Monoidal Categories** [link](./talk_bin/index.html)

+    An extended writeup based on an expository talk introducing Hopf algebras and their relationship with braided monoidal categories.

 * **Rational Cherednik algebras**, MSc Dissertation, University of Manchester, 2019. [pdf](./assets/files/rational_cherednik_algebras.pdf)

     This is split into three parts, with the first being an introduction to cocycles on Hopf algebras and the Drinfeld twist.
 The second part covers the basic theory of reflection groups (real and complex) and a small amount of invariant theory.
 The last part collates the previous two with an introduction to rational Cherednik algebras and their generalisations, called braided Cherednik algebras, and finally a very recent result that shows the two are related by twisting.